Yagasaki7K/yagasaki7k/README.md

 📂 Stuff that I made
 ----------------------------
-Top projects that I built on my own or together with the community.
+Some projects that I built on my own or together with the community.

 - [api-estadosdobrasil](https://www.npmjs.com/package/api-estadosdobrasil) - [Repository](https://github.com/Yagasaki7K/api-estadosdobrasil)
   - A package to query names of states and their cities.